-Indirect Costs
+Indirect costs

-4.8.5.70 Include in the SEFA any indirect costs that were claimed for reimbursement using an indirect cost rate or cost allocation plan.
+4.14.5.70 Include in the SEFA any indirect costs that were claimed for reimbursement using an indirect cost rate or cost allocation plan.
 Revenues received from indirect cost recoveries should be coded as federal revenue (BARS accounts 331 or 333 as appropriate).

-Equipment and Supplies (Non-Cash Assistance)
+Equipment and supplies (non-cash assistance)

-4.8.5.80 The receipt of federally-funded equipment, materials or supplies that are either received directly from a federal agency or received indirectly from another state or local entity that purchased them with federal funds, is considered a non-cash award that must be reported on the SEFA.
+4.14.5.80 The receipt of federally-funded equipment, materials or supplies that are either received directly from a federal agency or received indirectly from another non-federal entity that purchased them with federal funds, is considered a non-cash awardthat must be reported on the SEFA.
 The grantee must report the fair market value at the time of receipt or the assessed value provided by the grantor of the non-cash items on the SEFA.
-Despite the basis of accounting used by the grantee,non-cash awards are reported in the fiscal year they are received.
+Despite the basis of accounting used by the grantee, non-cash awards are reported in the fiscal year they are received.